nrdmn/ilo5-backup-decrypt/README.md

 by calling rand()&0xff for every byte is set as OpenSSL's random number generator.
 Using this RNG, a 2048 bit RSA key is generated.

+The 8-byte chip id is found at 0x01f20010 or via web interface at /xmldata?item=all in <CID> tags.

 ```c
     RAND_METHOD ilo_rand = {
         ilo_rand_seed,